opendocsg/slw-judgments-backfill/2003_SGHC_60/report.md

  For this reason it is desirable for a police officer who picked up an object that is easily marked such as a gun, to mark it well, in case it may be needed later on as an exhibit.
 There are, however, objects such as blood samples and the like that cannot be easily marked; it is only in the case of such objects that it may be necessary to call everybody who has handled it then only if there is doubt as to identity.
 [Our emphasis.]

- 15 As we have pointed out in the case of Lai Kam Loy & Ors v PP [1994] 1 SLR 787, the guiding principle is ‘whether a doubt as to the identity of the exhibit has arisen’. ...
+ 15 As we have pointed out in the case of Lai Kam Loy & Ors v PP <span class="citation">[1994] 1 SLR 787</span>, the guiding principle is ‘whether a doubt as to the identity of the exhibit has arisen’. ...

  16 Applying the above principles to our case, we respectfully agreed with the trial judge that no doubt had arisen as to the identity of the drug exhibit analysed by Dr Lee.
 Although Insp Goh could not point out during cross examination whether it was S/Sgt Tai or Sgt Phao who in fact carried the drug exhibits from the flat to the CNB staff car, and although this point was further not clarified at trial by calling two officers as witnesses, we were of the view that this at most only raised a doubt as to who actually carried the drug exhibits during the transfer from the flat to CNB staff car.
 However, what Lai Kim Loy ’s case requires is that there must be a doubt as to the identity of the exhibits before it is necessary for the prosecution to adduce further evidence to ensure that there was no break in the chain of evidence.
 Whether such a doubt exists must be judged in light of all relevant circumstances surrounding the transportation of the drugs from the flat to the car.
 The relevant circumstances here, according to Insp Goh’s testimony, were that although she did not carry the drug exhibits from the flat to the CNB staff car herself, she was certain that one of the male officers accompanying her (viz S/Sgt Tai or Sgt Phao) did so.
 In fact all three of them walked to the staff car together, during which time, Insp Goh had the drug exhibits within her view throughout.
 In the circumstances, the drug exhibits could be said to have been in her de facto possession (be it actual or constructive) during the relevant time.
 Since we had no reason to disbelieve Insp Goh, there was clearly no doubt that the drugs that were placed in the boot of the CNB staff car by either of S/Sgt Tai or Sgt Phao were the very drugs that were seized from the flat.
 The drug exhibits were accounted for at all times while they were being transported down to the CNB staff car.
 Calling S/Sgt Tai and Sgt Phao at trial so as to establish the identity of the actual carrier of the drug exhibits would in the circumstances have been totally unnecessary since Insp Goh’s testimony in the circumstances had already sufficiently established the continuity of the chain of evidence during the relevant time.
 The appellant’s contention that a break in the chain of evidence occurred during the transportation of the drug exhibits from the flat to the car was, in our view, clearly without merit.